tuor4eg/about/README.md

 #### A-Real Consulting

-Total Duration9 yrs 7 mos
+Total Duration 10 years more

 ##### Software Developer
 - Developing console utilities with Python for managing zfs datasets and jails on FreeBSD